Glossary of Terms

 Understanding the ABCs of Hospice, Home Health, and Palliative Care

-We understand that while on our services or when looking for the best care option, you may have questions about information provided.
+We understand that while on our Services pages or when looking for the best hospice, palliative or home health care option, you may have questions about the information provided.
 Please know that the professional and compassionate team at Partners In Care wants to walk alongside you and provide you the information you need to make the best decisions for you or your loved one’s care.

 Glossary